 Pier and beam foundations are rare to find in new buildings unless they’re built to better withstand flooding or for other structural purposes.
 When it comes to homes, the concrete slab foundation took over as the primary method for Texas builds in the 20th century.
 However, many older buildings still stand on the pier and beam (sometimes called “pier and post”) structural design.

 The pier and beam method is a reliable one, but over the course of time issues can arise and foundation evaluations (often free of charge) can save property owners and investors from disaster.
 At Perma-Pier, we provide foundation repair services throughout the state of Texas.
-We’ve put this post together to help you understand the importance of having your pier and beam foundation evaluated.
+We’ve put this post together to help you understand the importance a stable foundation and when you should get your pier and beam foundation evaluated.